-“It must be stated in no uncertain terms that everything that is economy and economical interest as fulfillment of material needs and of the more or less artifical appendixes of those, has had, have and will always have a subordinated function in a normal humanity, that beyond this sphere must distinguish an order of superior values, political, spiritual, heroic, an order that doesn’t know and doesn’t accept classes on an economical level, that doesn’t know of <<proletarians>> nor of <<capitalists>>, an order, only in function of which must be defined those things for which really has value to live and to die”.
+“It must be stated in no uncertain terms that everything that is economy and economic interest as satisfaction of the material needs and of the more or less artifical appendages of them, has had, has and will always have a subordinated function in a normal humanity, that beyond this sphere must differentiate itself an order of superior values, political, spiritual, heroic, an order that doesn’t know nor accepts simply economic classes, that doesn’t know neither of <<proletarians>> nor of <<capitalists>>, an order, only in function of which must be defined the things for which is really worth living and dying”.

-“So it can be legitimately stated that the so called <<elevation of the social conditions>> has to be considered not as a good thing, but as an evil, when the price is the enslavement of the individual to the productive mechanism and to the social conglomerate, the degeneration of the State in <<State of work>> and of society in <<society of consumerism>>, the elimination of every qualitative hierarchy, the atrophy of every spiritual sensibility and of every <<heroic>> capacity in the more broad sense of the word”.
+“So it can be legitimately stated that the so called <<improvement of the social conditions>> has to be considered not as a good thing, but as an evil, when the price of it is the enslavement of the individual to the productive mechanism and to the social conglomerate, the degeneration of the State in <<State of work>> and of society in <<consumer society>>, the elimination of every qualitative hierarchy, the atrophy of every spiritual sensibility and of every <<heroic>> capacity in the more broad sense of the word”.

-“In the modern world, if it has been deprecated the <<unjustice>> of the caste system, even more have been stigmatized the ancient civilizations that knew slavery and has been ascribed as a pride of the modern times to have vindicated the principle of <<human dignity>>.
-What instead is worth to be put in relief, is that, if there is ever been a civilization of slaves, that is exactly the modern civilization.
-None traditional civilization ever viewed masses as numerous condemned to a dark, disanimated, automatic work: slavery, that has not even as counterpart the high stature and the tangible reality of figures as lords or dominators, but that is instead imposed through the tiranny of the economical factor and the absurd structures of a more or less collectivized civilization.
-And since the modern vision of life, materialistic, has stolen to the individual every possibility to confer to his own destiny something transfigurant, to see in it a sign and a symbol, so the slavery of today is the more grim and the more desperate of how many have ever been known”.
+“In the modern world, if it has been deprecated the <<unjustice>> of the caste regime, even more have been stigmatized the ancient civilizations that knew slavery and has been ascribed as a pride of the modern times to have claimed the principle of the <<human dignity>>.
+What instead is worth to be put in relief is that, if there is ever been a civilization of slaves in large-scale, this is exactly the modern civilization.
+No traditional civilization ever saw such large masses condemned to a dark, disanimated, automatic work: slavery, that doesn’t even have as counterpart the high stature and the tangible reality of figures of lords and dominators, but that is imposed through the tiranny of the economic factor and the absurd structures of a more or less collectivized civilization.
+And since the modern vision of life, in its materialism, has taken away from the individual every possibility to confer to his own destiny something transfigurant, to see in it a sign and a symbol, so the slavery of today is the more gloomy and the more desperate of all those that have ever been known”.

 – Julius Evola